 The Cornelis and Angela Klein Scholarship

-The Stella and Charles Guttman Community College Foundation, Inc. is excited to partner with the Malcolm Gibbs Foundation to offer a scholarship opportunity to students who are unable to submit a Federal or New York State financial aid applications (FAFSA or NYS TAP) due to ineligibility relating to immigration or citizenship status.
-This award is open to incoming freshmen or continuing full-time or part-time students.
-The scholarship provides up to 50% of in-city tuition expenses at Guttman Community College.
+The Stella and Charles Guttman Community College Foundation, Inc. is excited to partner with the Malcolm Gibbs Foundation to offer a scholarship opportunity to students who are unable to submit the Free Application for Federal Student Aid (FAFSA) due to ineligibility relating to immigration or citizenship status.
+This award is open to incoming first-year and continuing full-time and part-time students.
+The scholarship provides up to 50% of in-city tuition expenses at Guttman Community College only.

-The Spring 2021 Cornelis and Angela Klein Scholarship application is now available!
-Submit applications directly to Jessica Portilla.
+The 2021-2022 Cornelis and Angela Klein Scholarship application is now available!
+Submit applications directly to the Klein Scholarship Coordinator, Jessica Portilla.
 The application requires two (2) letters of recommendation and a short essay.

 The José Peralta New York State DREAM Act allows undocumented and other students access to New York State‐administered grants and scholarships that support their higher education costs.
 If you attended or graduated from a NYS high school, attended an approved NYS high school equivalency program, or received a NYS equivalency diploma, you may be eligible for state financial aid.
 The DREAM Act provides access to the Excelsior Scholarship, the Tuition Assistance Program (TAP) and other state‐administered scholarships.

 We believe nothing should stand in your way of a college education—not the cost, your immigrant status, or the lack of financial aid.
 Our scholarships can help you pay for your college education.